 Freestyle Skier, Olympic Judge

 “I was 18 and I drove out from Ontario with a guy who was a religious Grateful Dead follower.
 He would impersonate a dentist at their shows and sell laughing gas.
 As we came through Vancovuer it was my turn to drive and my first time up Highway 99 I think I did 60 km/hr the whole way.
 Coming from Ontario I had no idea a car could handle speed and turn a corner at the same time so it was slow going.
 My first impression was how everything was just so BIG—the trees, the mountains, the sky, the ocean—it was overwhelming.
 I just remember being excited and that was home for the next decade.”

 “It was October 30th.
 I remember that day I decided I was not going to move back to Spain and we decided to move to Whistler.
 Sandy Belczyk, my sister Paula and I. We got here in the fall and discovered you could drive up Blackcomb without any restrictions and hike up to Horstman Glacier and ski.
 Hey this is cool!!!
 The place was #1 as far as we were concerned –you can ski year round and there were jobs!
 Then at my job I met a Prime Minister who loved skiing in Whistler.
 I figured he could ski anywhere and if he came here that sealed the deal.
 How cool is this town?”

 (left) THe Big Day!. (middle) Skiing in October.
 JORGE ALVAREZ PHOTOS. (right) Chef Joel, Pierre Trudeau, Jorge.
 Two of those guys are Whistler Legends.TERRI OHYAMA PHOTO

-You don’t have to pick up your life and move to Whistler to appreciate the #1 ranked resort in North America (but your probably should).
-Get all the info needed for a Whistler vacation at Whistler.com
+You don’t have to pick up your life and move to Whistler to appreciate the #1 ranked resort in North America (but you probably should).
+Get all the info you need for a Whistler vacation at Whistler.com